Spring sale until March 31 For new clients only

 Training Evaluation Tools

 Training evaluation tools are what you use to assess training programs.
-They typically fall into four categories: questionnaires, interviews, focus groups, and observations.
+Key data collection methods usually fall into four categories: questionnaires, interviews, focus groups, and observations.
 We’ll also include an additional one — LMS reporting.
-For the most thorough and accurate assessment, it’s common to use these training evaluation methods together.
-Now, let’s look at each one in greater detail.
+To help organizations gain insights, it’s common to use these training evaluation methods together.
+Implementing AI can further enhance the evaluation process by automating sentiment analysis in surveys, transcribing and summarizing interview responses, and tracking engagement patterns during training sessions.

 Questionnaires